The Power of Retrieval Practice

 Research shows that retrieval that challenges the mind, a “desirable difficulty” (Agarwal & Bain, 2019), strengthens memory and deepens understanding.
 Cramming produces short-term gains, but strategies like spaced retrieval, interleaving, and varied practice support lasting learning.

-Research from the science of learning shows that active retrieval, spacing, interleaving, elaboration, and dual coding strengthen memory and long-term learning.
-In the language classroom, these strategies are even more powerful when paired with Universal Design for Learning (UDL) principles, giving students multiple ways to access, engage with, and express their knowledge.
-Below are practical ways to implement these strategies:
+Research from the science of learning shows that active retrieval, spacing, interleaving, elaboration, and dual coding strengthen memory and retention.
+In language classrooms, these strategies are even more effective when paired with Universal Design for Learning (UDL) principles.

 1. Multiple Means of Engagement